robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Adaptive-Control-Notes.md

 <a name="preamble"></a>
 ## Preamble

 Over the past five-some months, my research has come full circle at the intersection of neural networks and nonlinear adaptive systems.
 The notes below are jottings I made during my learning process.
-I hope it helps folks just immersing themselves into nonlinear adaptive control at the intersection of neural networks and function approximators.
-My notes were sporadically written and may contain some minor typos and shenanigans.
+I hope it helps folks just immersing themselves into nonlinear adaptive control using neural networks and function approximators.
+These notes were sporadically written and may contain some minor typos and shenanigans.
 I implore the humble inquirer after knowledge to bite the meat, and not my silly typographical errors.
 Please leave comments if you find errors.

 <a name='introduction'></a>
 ## Introduction

 The motivation for adaptive control was from systems whose parameters varied with time.
-Adaptive control can deal with any size of parametric uncertainty as well as dynamic uncertainites arising from neglected dynamics if the correct robust algorithms are used.
+Adaptive control can deal with any size of parametric uncertainty as well as dynamic uncertainties arising from neglected dynamics if correct robust algorithms are used.
 The bounds for the allowable dynamic uncertainites cannot be calculated as easily as in the nonadaptive case because of the nonlinear nature of the adaptive system coupled with the fact that the plant parameters are deemed unknown.

 Note:

 - Adaptive Control designed for LTI plants give rise to a closed-loop system that is nonlinear.

-- As a result, poles, zeros, gain and phase margins make little sense.
+- As a result poles, zeros, gain and phase margins make little sense for system analysis.

-- Nonlinear techniques based on Lyapunov analysis and passivity arguments plus linear systems theory are used in establishing the stability/robustness and margins that are not so easy to compute as in the LTI case.
+- Nonlinear techniques based on Lyapunov analysis and passivity arguments plus linear systems theory can be used in establishing the stability/robustness and margins that are not so easy to compute as in the LTI case.

 - LTI methods can be used in understanding the dynamics of robust modification laws to adaptive systems e.g. dynamic normalizing signal that limits the rate of adaptation to be finite and small relative to level of dynamic uncertainty.